stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 10 (P3L3) - Design Patterns.md

 - Abusing patterns

 We should always be careful to not rely too heavily on design patterns and ensure that whichever design pattern we select fits our problem.

+## Negative Design Patterns

+In addition to design patterns, there are also negative design patterns, i.e., how not to design manage, etc. These are also called _anti-patterns_ and _bad smells_ as discussed in Christoper Alexander's book: [A Pattern Language](https://en.wikipedia.org/wiki/A_Pattern_Language)